josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/incremental/README.md

 ### SemanticSymbols

-For each decorated class being processed, the compiler creates a `SemanticSymbol` representing the data regarding that class that's involved in these "indirect" relationships.
+For each decorated class being processed, the compiler creates a `SemanticSymbol` representing the data regarding that class that is involved in these "indirect" relationships.
 During the compiler's `resolve` phase, these `SemanticSymbol`s are connected together to form a "semantic dependency graph".
 Two classes of data are recorded: